DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/BPAY payment.md

 #### Company bank
 Users can access the Company's **Bank accounts** page by navigating to **Cash and bank management > Bank accounts > Bank accounts**.
-The following field have been added as part of the BPAY modification and can be for mapping in the GER:
+The following field have been added as part of the BPAY modification and can be used for mapping in the GER:
 -	**BPAY batch ID**.
 Available under **Additional identification** FastTab.

 #### 	Vendor bank account